Particular/docs.particular.net/servicecontrol/servicecontrol-in-practice.md

 ## Anti-Virus Checks

 Exclude the ServiceControl [database directory](/servicecontrol/configure-ravendb-location.md) from anti-virus checks.
-ServiceControl uses an embedded database and produces a lot of I/O traffic.
+ServiceControl uses an embedded database and produces a high level of I/O traffic.
 Some anti-virus software can add overhead to I/O operations causing a significant performance impact.

 ## Version Downgrades